verbb/workflow/docs/get-started/upgrading-from-v1.md

 Now, in Workflow 2, a single [Submission](docs:developers/submission) is created by an editor, and used for the duration of the review process.
 The only way a submission can be completed (so an editor can start another submission process) is for the Editor to revoke the submission, or a Publisher approving it.
 Rejections and Reviewer approvals will not complete a submission.

 In addition to this, each time an action is performed on an entry, a [Review](docs:developers/review) is created.
 This helps to keep track of everything that happens during the review process from start to finish.
 As such, a single submission can have multiple reviews.
-These are no longer stored on a submission, but on a review.
-We have added several methods to assist with getting the "latest" status or review.
+Attributes like `status` are no longer stored on a submission, but on a review.
+We have added several methods to assist with getting the "latest" status, what type of user role the owner of the review was, and more.

 For example, if you'd like to know the status of a submission, that's technically going to be the status of the most recent review on that submission.
 But you can still use `submission.status` to get this.
 Likewise, if you wanted to get the Editor, or Publisher from the most recent review, that's the same `submission.editor`, etc.